-Gathering from the two accounts, we see that they feasted on many delicious foods, but many foods that are not correlated with Thanksgiving.
-Reading further accounts of settlers (like William Hinton, a colonist that arrived a month after the “first Thanksgiving”) and looking at the foods that were available to them at that time, we are able to somewhat gather the pilgrims’ fare:
+Gathering from the two accounts, we see that they feasted on many delicious foods, including foods that are not associated with with modern-day Thanksgiving.
+Reading further accounts of settlers (like William Hinton, a colonist that arrived a month after the “first Thanksgiving”) and looking at the foods that were available to them at that time, we are able to somewhat gather the Pilgrims’ fare:

-- Fowl, probably consisted of, goose, duck, crane, swan, and eagles
+- Fowl, probably consisting of, goose, duck, crane, swan, and eagles

 - Partridges (The accounts must be referring to another species of the a bird mentioned above, for there are no native species of partridges in America.)